Here Are 15 Tips For Train Travel With Kids – Stress-Free!

 Are you planning on any train travel with kids soon?
 We are veterans at train travel, and frequently use the train as a family.

 Here are 15 tips for stress-free travel by train with children.

 We regularly make trips to visit my parents the good old English seaside – fingers crossed on the weather – and after several recent nightmare car journeys involving one or both children screaming at the top of their lungs for the entire journey home (due to hating the car seat / wanting to get out / wanting to breastfeed / all of the above) I’m pretty glad we’re going by train this time.

 As both sets of grandparents live in opposite ends of the country to us and we’ve still not got round to buying a car, we travel by train a lot.
 As babies, both of my children would instantly fall asleep on the train, meaning we could actually just sit and relax which is always a novelty when you’re a new mum (the photos are from baby Florence’s first holiday in the UK, and we have fond memories of her either being asleep on the train or hypnotised by the view out of the window).

-It’s Easier Than Travel By Car!
+Train Is Easier Than Travel By Car!

 Anyone with small children knows that travelling can be incredibly stressful at the best of times, but 62 per cent of families admitted arguments could have been avoided had they opted to travel by train.

 So if this is enough to tempt you into a trip on the rails, here are 15 tips for train travel with kids – follow these for smooth travel by train with small children: